VidyaShetty13/ArgoCD-Basics-To-Production/03-ApplicationCRD-Demo/README.md

 ---

-## Application Resource: Field-by-Field Breakdown
+## ⭐⭐⭐⭐⭐Application Resource: Field-by-Field Breakdown

 **apiVersion and kind**
 Identify this object as an Argo CD–defined resource, created from the Application CRD.